Brief Introduction

 Korea, Mongolia, Nepal, Sri Lanka and Vietnam, have signed the

-since 2013.
-More governments are expected to join in signing the MOU.
+2013.
+More governments are encouraged to join in signing the MOU.

-ICAPP as an international organization of political parties of independent
+acknowledged the ICAPP as an international organization of political parties of

 and the ICAPP.”
 The ICAPP will continue to play